-A healthy lifestyle and a good diet is extremely vital during pregnancy.
+A healthy lifestyle and a good diet are extremely vital during pregnancy.
 Along with all the important check-ups and scans, you need to take extra care with your nutritional needs as well.
-There are some foods that are a big no and there are some that will set you on a healthy go.
+There are some foods that are a big no and there are some that will set you on a healthy route.

-Following are some of the foods that are healthy for both mother and baby during pregnancy.
+Here is a list of healthy foods for both mother and baby during pregnancy;

 Milk and Dairy Products

 Milk and dairy products cover your body’s needs for vitamin B-12, calcium, phosphorous, and protein.
 These nutrients are essential for developing your baby’s teeth, bones, muscles, heart, and blood clotting.

 Calcium is vital for the foundation of your baby’s developing bones and therefore becomes even more important during the last few weeks of pregnancy.
 The recommended daily intake of calcium during pregnancy is 1 gram – 1.3 grams per day.